AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-no-image-on-comment.md

 # Proofs: "No image" message when clicking on proof

+>[!NOTE]
+>
+>This issue was fixed on August 4, 2023.
+Proofs created before the fix may still experience the issue.

 When a user in the Desktop Proofing Viewer clicks a comment, the image associated with the comment does not open, and the user sees the following message:

 "[!UICONTROL There is no image associated with this comment.]"